Yeoman: Household attendant or servant (14th century-present)

-This is one of the earliest documented uses of yeoman.
+Yeoman, as a household servant, is one of the earliest documented uses of the word.
 During the 14th century, it referred to a servant or attendant in a royal or noble household, usually one who was of higher rank in the household hierarchy.
 This hierarchy reflected the feudal society in which they lived.
 Everyone who served a royal or noble household knew their duties, and knew their place.
 This was especially important when the household staff consisted of both nobles and commoners.
 There were actually two household hierarchies which existed in parallel.
 One was the organization based upon the function (duty) being performed.
 The other was based upon whether the person performing the duty was a noble or a commoner.

 Similar household duties were grouped into Household Offices, which were then assigned to one of several Chief Officers.
 In each Household Office, the servants were organized into a hierarchy, arranged in ranks according to the level of responsibility.